JS12540/practical-mlops-book-learning/how_data_versioning_works.md

 ---

-## 10️⃣ How AWS answers “which data trained this model?”
+## 10️⃣ How AWS answers "which data trained this model?"

 Via: